Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ### You are designing a build pipeline in Azure Pipelines.
 The pipeline requires a self-hosted agent.
 The build pipeline will run once daily and will take 30 minutes to complete.
 You need to recommend a compute type for the agent.
 The solution must minimize costs.
 What should you recommend?

-- [ ] an Azure Kubernetes Service (AKS) cluster.
+- [ ] Azure Kubernetes Service (AKS) cluster.
 - [x] Azure Container Instances.
-- [ ] an Azure virtual machine scale set.
+- [ ] Azure virtual machine scale set.
 - [ ] Azure virtual machines.

 ### You have an Azure subscription that contains multiple Azure services.
 You need to send an SMS alert when scheduled maintenance is planned for the Azure services.
 Which two actions should you perform?
-Each correct answer presents part of the solution.
-NOTE: Each correct selection is worth one point.

 - [ ] Enable Azure Security Center.
 - [ ] Create and configure an Azure Monitor alert rule.
 - [x] Create an Azure Service Health alert.
 - [x] Create and configure an action group.

-### DRAG DROP You have recently created a web application for your company.
+### You have recently created a web application for your company.
 You have been tasked with making sure that a summary of the exceptions that transpire in the application is automatically sent to Microsoft Teams on a daily basis.
 Which of the following Azure services should you use?
-Answer by dragging the correct options from the list to the answer area.
-Select and Place:

 ![Question 554](images/question554.jpg)